ricardomm7/leaflink/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US003 - Register a colaborator with a job and fundamental characteristics
+# US003 - Register a collaborator with a job and fundamental characteristics

 ## 1. Requirements Engineering